If you haven’t yet tried a German baby formula, now is the time to take the plunge.

 European baby formulas are starting to invade the homes of many Americans.
-Honestly, though, that shouldn’t be too surprising.
+Let me walk you through three reasons why parents are making the switch.

 Different Kinds of Farms